BritishGeologicalSurvey/VIGIL/README.md

                         on: randomly assign emission rate for each source in the domain sampled from a flux.csv file. off: use specified emission rate
+  -DI DIAGNO, --diagno DIAGNO
-  -TD TWODEE, --twodee TWODEE
+                        on or off, to run Diagno.
+Turn it off only if Diagno has already been run -TD TWODEE, --twodee TWODEE
                         on or off, to run Twodee
   -DG DISGAS, --disgas DISGAS